We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Online psychiatry can be a more accessible alternative to in-person visits.
-Here are our top picks for the best online psychiatry services from Talkspace, Brightside, MDLIVE, Teladoc, and more.
-Get the details on what each offers and determine if it’s right for you.
+Online psychiatrists can be a more accessible alternative to in-person visits.
+Here are our top picks for the best online psychiatry services.
+Could one of these be right for you?

-Like work meetings, fitness classes, and happy hours, psychiatry sessions can be held online now, too.
+Like work meetings and fitness classes, psychiatry sessions can be held online now, too.
 Telemedicine is a safe and convenient way to seek mental health services in an increasingly virtual world.

 If you’re considering seeing a psychiatrist but prefer to hold sessions remotely, online psychiatry may be an ideal arrangement.